Nano2D Lab

 Enhancing engine oil performance using nanoparticles and bio-lubricants as additives

-The research project aim to utilise nanoparticles and bio-lubricant to optimize internal combustion engine lubrication to reduce friction and wear leading to improve fuel consumption and to reduce exhaust emissions.
+The research project aims to utilise nanoparticles and bio-lubricant to optimize internal combustion engine lubrication to reduce friction and wear leading to improve fuel consumption and to reduce exhaust emissions.

 Previous Members